 Athlete Code of Conduct

-QCVA is committed to each athlete’s development as an athlete and a person.
+QCVA is committed to each player’s development as an athlete and a person.
 We encourage you to improve every day in every aspect of your journey.

 - Represent yourself and QCVA.
-Model good sportsmanship by being honest, fair and encouraging.
+Model good sportsmanship by being honest, supportive and encouraging.
 Take defeat with humility.
 Be authentically you, show empathy toward others and hold each other accountable.